EarthScope/mseed3-utils/README.md

 ```

-## xSEED2text
+## mseed2text
-Prints the contents of a selected xSEED file in text format to the terminal
+Prints the contents of a selected miniSEED file in text format to the terminal

 **Usage:**

 ```
-Program to print an xSEED file in human readable format:
+Program to print an miniSEED file in human readable format:

-Usage: ./xseed2text [options] infile(s)
+Usage: ./mseed2text [options] infile(s)

          ## Options ##
      -h help    Display usage information